 Notes

-• This wild rice stuffing recipe makes around 9-10 cups of stuffing, which I think is ideal for serving 8 people.
+- Yields: This wild rice stuffing recipe makes around 8-9 cups of stuffing, which I think is ideal for serving 8 people.
 This amount is generally enough for a 12-14 pound turkey.
 The nutritional values below are per serving.

-• To reheat: Let the frozen wild rice stuffing first thaw completely in the fridge overnight.
-The day of serving, remove it from the fridge and allow it to come to room temperature before baking.
-Then, transfer it to an oven-safe baking dish and cover with aluminum foil.
-Bake at 325 for approx..
-25-30 minutes, or until thoroughly warmed through.
-Remove the foil for the last 5-10 minutes of baking so some of the moisture evaporates and the top browns.
-Top with pomegranate seeds before serving.
+- To reheat from frozen: Let the frozen wild rice stuffing first thaw completely in the fridge overnight.
+On the day of serving, remove it from the fridge and allow it to come to room temperature before baking.
+Bake at 325°F (165°C) for about 20-25 minutes, or until thoroughly warmed through.

 Nutrition